Governance Intelligence

 Privacy Policy

-IR Media Group Ltd, the owner of IR Magazine, Governance Intelligence and IR Community, respect the privacy of every person who visits, registers with or subscribes to our websites and online publications, and is committed to ensuring a safe online experience.
+IR Media Group Ltd, the owner of IR Impact, Governance Intelligence and IR Community, respect the privacy of every person who visits, registers with or subscribes to our websites and online publications, and is committed to ensuring a safe online experience.
 This privacy statement applies to all IR Media Group’s websites as listed under the heading ‘Sites’ and outlines the information IR Media Group may collect and how we may use that information.
 It also explains what we do with information about you when you register to attend one of our events.

 To view our privacy policy in full, please click here.